camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03c-process-versioning.html.md

 * New process instances will run in the new version - unless specified explicitly.
 * Support for migrating process instances to new a version is supported within certain limits.

-So you can see different version in the process definition table and the process instaces are linked to this:
+So you can see different version in the process definition table and the process instances are linked to this:

 <center><img src="ref:asset:/assets/img/implementation-java/versioning.png" class="img-responsive"/></center>